Localized adversarial artifacts for compressed sensing MRI: Introduction

 We note that in regularized reconstruction for imaging applications, the standard benchmark for stability is, and always has been, a quantitative one described by a norm estimate in some chosen (appropriate) norm.
-At the same time, it is interesting to see the influence of the adversarial attacks research on DNN based image reconstruction.
-It seems a valid argument to point out that suitable attacks can lead to artifacts that are qualitatively relevant: after all, the objects of interest are images.
+At the same time, it is interesting to see the influence of the adversarial attacks research on DNN-based image reconstruction.
+It seems a valid argument to point out that suitable attacks can lead to artifacts that are qualitatively relevant; after all, the objects of interest are images.
 So to us, this also opens the discussion about benchmarks for classical regularization algorithms.
-One might argue that also in that case, qualitative benchmarks (which are of course harder to define) should play a relevant role as well.
+One might argue that in that case, qualitative benchmarks (which are of course harder to define) should also play a relevant role.
+It is natural to wonder whether it is possible to design a measure of the perturbations that could be both quantitatively computable and qualitatively meaningful.
+Furthermore, future work could generalize the experimental results and the mathematical insights of this paper to different kinds of artifacts and to more general inverse problems.

-The paper is structured as follows: In Section~\ref{sec:csmri} we introduce the compressed sensing MRI model, in Section~\ref{sec:adv} we formulate our adversarial attack method, in Section~\ref{sec:results} we present the results of our numerical experiments, in Section~\ref{sec:maths} we give a mathematical explanation for our observations, and in Section~\ref{sec:conclusion} we make concluding remarks.
+The paper is structured as follows: In Section~\ref{sec:csmri} we introduce the compressed sensing MRI model, in Section~\ref{sec:adv} we formulate our adversarial attack method, in Section~\ref{sec:results} we present the results of our numerical experiments, and in Section~\ref{sec:maths} we give a mathematical explanation for our observations.